 Most people have heard by now that extremely catchy Enrique Iglesias song “Bailando” that won three Latin Grammy awards in November, including Song of the Year.
 Its English version has proved to be a very successful crossover hit as well.
 Perhaps a little behind in my celebration of the song, I only recently made efforts to see the music video with some girlfriends.
 The English language version was the first to appear.
 We hit PLAY.
 A visually exciting and fun video, we sat fully impressed by the video’s stars bouncing soccer balls off of their bodies in rhythm to the beat.
-However, what caught our attention most was the presence of brown-skinned, presumably Latina dancers wearing their hair big, curly and in Afros right in the foreground of the video.
+However, what caught our attention most was the presence of the brown-skinned women of Dominican dance troupe Núcleo Extremo wearing their hair big, curly and in Afros right in the foreground of the video.
 My friends and I were so excited to see these girls that we literally clapped and cheered for their presence.
-These dancers seemed to represent an acknowledgement of Blackness among [email protected], in the foreground rather than the background, and a rare celebration of kinky, curly and robust hair that illustrates African heritage.
+These dancers seemed to represent an acknowledgement of Blackness among Latin@s, in the foreground rather than the background, and a rare celebration of kinky, curly and robust hair that illustrates African heritage.

 I later searched on my own the Spanish language video, my preferred version of the song.
 When I saw it, my heart sank.
 The brown-skinned, curly, kinky, big-haired dancers had been excluded.